Trade Forex Trading

 Example:

-We shall use this example to explain what leverage is?
-If your broker gives you leverage ratio of 100:1 (this the best option to choose as the maximum for any trading account)
+We shall use this illustration to explain what trading leverage is?
+If your online broker gives you leverage ratio of 100:1 (this the best option to choose and select as the maximum for any trading account)

-This means you borrow $100 for each 1 dollar you have in your account.
+This means you borrow $100 dollars for each $1 you have on your account.

-To put in another way your broker gives you $100 for each one dollar in your trading account.
-This is what is known as leverage.
+To put in another way your online broker gives you $100 dollars for each one dollar in your account.
+This is what is known & referred to as leverage.

-This means if you open an account with $1,000 and your leverage option is 100:1, then you get $100 for every $1 you that you have in your account, the total amount that you will control is:
+This means if you open an account with $1,000 and your leverage option is 100:1, then you get $100 for every $1 which you have on your trading account, the total amount which you will control is:

 Now you control $100,000 of Investment